Quality Matters - How GoMacro Prioritizes Quality Control

 Behind the Certifications

 Though many enjoy our bars simply because they taste amazing, we know that some of our customers have a restricted diet by choice, and others by necessity.
 It can be a real challenge for those with food restrictions to find foods that suit their dietary needs and taste great.
-Most people know that all MacroBars are Certified Organic, Vegan, Gluten-Free, Kosher, Non-GMO, C.L.E.A.N., and R.A.W.
+Most people know that all MacroBars are Certified Organic, Vegan, Gluten-Free, Kosher, Non-GMO, and C.L.E.A.N.

 What you might not know is that our long list of certifications is the result of continuous work going on behind the scenes.
 The certifications that appear on our labels are not one-time achievements but rather an ongoing process that requires frequent testing, specialized equipment, and a commitment to maintaining various food safety standards and regulations.

 "It begins with the raw materials," explains Kate Olson, GoMacro's Director of Food Safety, Quality Assurance, and R&D. "Every one of the raw materials that goes into a finished GoMacro product must meet every certification requirement.”